pasdoc/pasdoc/tests/README.md

 `make clean` will clean this directory.

 Note that make used must be GNU make.
-Under Linux this is standard, under FreeBSD this is called `gmake', under Win32 you can get this with e.g. FPC, MinGW or Cygwin.
+Under Linux this is standard, under FreeBSD this is called `gmake`, under Win32 you can get this with e.g. FPC, MinGW or Cygwin.

 scripts/ subdirectory contains some helpful things for running tests.